 The Constitution was inaugurated at the first AGM when the Officers and Members were formally elected.
 The meetings are regularly attended by representatives from Ely City Council, ECDC and latterly Cambridgeshire County Council.
 It operates on a shoestring budget of a small grant and some annual fund-raising.
 The agenda comprises matters raised by village residents.

-The 11th AGM was held on Monday, 16th January 2017 at 7.30pm where the officers were elected and the annual reports from the Chairman, Secretary and Treasurer were made.
+The 15th AGM was held on Monday, 25th January 2021 at 7.30pm by Zoom.
+The officers were elected and annual reports from the Chairman, Secretary and Treasurer were made.
 New members were registered.

-This is produced to keep residents informed of events and meetings in the village and is distributed to all properties about 10 times a year.
-For a small fee, anyone wanting to place an advert in the newsletter can contact Mike Wilson at email@example.com
+This is produced to keep residents informed of events and meetings in the village and is distributed to all properties monthly.
+For a small fee, anyone wanting to place an advert in the newsletter can contact Mike Wilson at email@example.com.
+Thank you to all the advertisers who support the newsletter.

 Prickwillow received its new broadband infrastructure in December 2014, connecting up to a hundred properties in the hub of the village.
 Residents now have a greater choice of providers.
 There is no marketing of suppliers through the village council.
 More detail of the changes on www.connectingcambridgeshire.co.uk.
 A further service is available by Air Broadband, for out of reach properties, see www.airbroadband.co.uk.

 G’s Farms have implemented a tracking and recording system for all their farm machinery vehicles, each labelled for easy recognition and monitored for speed.
 This is now restricted to 20 mph through the village.
-This is already working well.
 We thank the farmers for attending to this so promptly and decisively.
 Anyone noticing poor driving, speeding above 20mph or drivers using mobile phones can report the date, time and vehicle label via one of the committee members.

 St Peter’s Church

-The new village sign was officially unveiled at a ceremony on June 3rd, by Dame Ottoline Leyser, who lived in the village and in whose husband’s memory, Stephen Day, the idea of the sign was initiated.
+The village sign was officially unveiled at a ceremony on June 3rd, 2017, by Dame Ottoline Leyser, who lived in the village and in whose husband’s memory, Stephen Day, the idea of the sign was initiated.
 There was a large gathering in the fine weather and a social event at Hiam afterwards.
 Every component and aspect of the sign, from design, build, treatment, surrounding brickwork and planting was provided by residents of Prickwillow.
 We can all be very proud.
+Following a car accident in August 2017, in which the raised bed was severely damaged, the sign has had to be rebuilt and replanted.
+Thanks also to Virginia Mull for caring for and providing the planting.

 Achievements of the residents via Prickwillow Village Council